fdlm/listening-moods/README.md

 ------------------------

 We provide a list of track ids from the Million Song Dataset (MSD), with train/val/test splits and a number of input features in this repository.
 All files can be found in `data`.

+**Note:** The data files are stored on `git lfs`, but you can download them [here](https://drive.google.com/file/d/1ecA1N1Mp1mOpwbntfWNQIMMrwPBrYzvl/view?usp=sharing) if you get any quota errors.

 ### Meta-Data